Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Experiments and Results

-(1) {\emph{Alignment quality model}}: Data samples for evaluating our alignment quality model are selected from ${\bm{e}}_1$ in Algorithm~\ref{alg_performance}, which contains the tip-based errors of all leaf pairs with $90\%$ of them are less than $0.5$.
+{\bf{Alignment Quality Model}} Data samples for evaluating our alignment quality model are selected from ${\bm{e}}_1$ in Algorithm~\ref{alg_performance}, which contains the tip-based errors of all leaf pairs with $90\%$ of them are less than $0.5$.
 We select $100$ samples from ${\bf{e}}_1$ for each interval of tip-based error within $[0:0.1:0.5]$.
 Sample duplication is employed when the number of sample in a particular interval is less than $100$.
 All samples with tip-based error larger than $0.5$ will also be selected but without duplication.
 Finally we select $625$ samples and extract features $\bm{x}_a$ for each sample.
-We assign $Q_a=2\bm{e}_{la}$ in order to make the model output in the range of $[0,1]$.
+We assign $Q_a=2\bm{e}_{la}$ to make the output in the range of $[0,1]$.
 And $Q_a=1$ for all samples with ${\bm{e}}_{la}>0.5$.
-We randomly select $100$ samples as the test set and the rest samples are used to learn the regression model in Eqn.~\ref{eqn:regress}.
-Figure~\ref{fig:regress} (a) shows the result of the model on both training and testing samples.
+We randomly select $100$ samples as the test set and the remaining samples are used to train the model.
+Figure~\ref{fig:regress} (a) shows the results of the model on both training and testing samples.

-$\bm{R}^2$ is calculated, which is used to measure how well the model fits our data, and defined as:
+We use $\bm{R}^2$ to measure how well the model fits our data.
+It is defined as:

-where $\hat{Q}_a$ is the predicted values of all test samples, $\bar{Q}_a$ is the mean of $Q_a$.
-In our model, $\bm{R}^2=0.769$ and the correlation coefficients for all test samples is $0.813$.
+where $\hat{Q}_a$ is the predicted quality value and $\bar{Q}_a$ is the mean of $Q_a$.
+In our model, $\bm{R}^2=0.769$ and the correlation coefficients for all testing samples is $0.813$.
 Both values indicate a high correlation of $Q_a$ and $\hat{Q}_a$.
-This quality model is used to predict the alignment accuracy and generate one predicted curve for each leaf in one video, as shown in Fig.~\ref{fig:overview}.
+This quality model is used to predict the alignment accuracy and generate one predicted curve for each leaf, as shown in Figure~\ref{fig:overview}.

-(2) {\emph{Tracking quality model}}: We manually go through all tracking videos and find $15$ videos that have tracking failures of one leaf.
-As the goal for tracking quality model is to detect when tracking failure starts, we label two frames when failure starts and ends in each video.
-The starting frame is when a leaf candidate starts to change its location toward its neighbor leaves.
-The ending frame is when a leaf candidate totally overlaps the other leaf.
-Among these failure samples, the shortest tracking failure length is $5$ frames and the average length is $12$ frames.
+{\bf{Tracking Quality Model}} We visualize the results of our method and find $15$ videos that have a tracking failure of one leaf.
+As the goal for tracking quality model is to detect when the tracking failure starts, we label two frames when the failure starts and ends in each video.
+The starting frame is when a leaf candidate starts to change its location toward its neighboring leaves.
+The ending frame is when a leaf candidate totally overlaps another leaf.
+Among all failure samples, the shortest tracking failure length is $5$ frames and the average length is $12$ frames.